Futsal World Cup elite round guide

 Also in group: Azerbaijan, Slovakia

-Group D (runs from Sunday to Wednesday): Kazakhstan, Slovenia, Romania, Czech Republic (hosts)
+Group D (continues Monday and Wednesday): Kazakhstan, Slovenia, Romania, Czech Republic (hosts)

-- Finland (who have drawn with Italy and European champions Portugal to put themselves in with a shot of a debut final tournament) and Belarus both began in the preliminary round.
+- Finland (who drew with Italy and European champions Portugal to reach their first major futsal play-off) and Belarus both began in the preliminary round.

-- Like Finland, France, Romania, and Slovenia are aiming to qualify for their first World Cup.
+- Like Finland, Romania, and Slovenia are aiming to qualify for their first World Cup.

 Croatia v Runner-up Group D